 Not many people know, but the Murrays chose the Vineyard Vines logo not in 1998 but in 2005.
 It was needed to decorate polo shirts because they usually have a brand name on them.
 The funny pink whale became the brand’s symbol and was supposed to inspire the customers to have a carefree time.
 After all, the aspiring entrepreneurs promoted the concept of the so-called good life – without offices and utilitarian style, with relaxation, outdoor recreation, and fishing.

-And the whale was also a tribute to Martha’s Vineyard, as the island has long been famous for whaling.
-Also, one of Ian and Shep Murray’s ancestors was known to have carved whales from wood masterfully.
+And the whale was also a tribute to Martha’s Vineyard, long famous for whaling.
+Also, one of Ian and Shep Murray’s ancestors was known for masterfully carving whales from wood.
 One such figure still hangs above the entrance to the brothers’ ancestral home.

 The whimsical logo is reminiscent of the patterns that adorn the iconic Vineyard Vines ties.
 First, the whale is not a regular whale but a pink one with a dark blue outline.
 Second, it smiles affably, raising an eyebrow.
 The drawing looks childish, and the minimal detail reinforces this impression.
 There are no side fins, but there is a tail bent upwards and bifurcated at the end in the form of a heart or two tassels.

-The brand name is written at the bottom, for which the designers used lowercase letters in navy blue.
+The brand name is written at the bottom in lowercase, navy blue.
 The elegant font with serifs and drop-shaped thickenings adds dynamics, contrasting with the rounded silhouette of a whale.
 The text is intentionally oversized and spans one line, so the icon appears small against its background.

-As Ian and Shep Murray admitted, they didn’t put anything specific into the image of the whale and didn’t try to create a recognizable character out of it.
-According to them, the whale has no gender or name.
+As Ian and Shep Murray admitted, they didn’t put anything specific into the whale’s image and didn’t try to create a recognizable character from it.
+According to them, the whale has neither gender nor a name.
 It is simply a traveler who is cheerfully sailing the ocean and meets someone along the way.
-Though he often appears on Vineyard Vines merchandise in different roles: as a teacher, lifeguard, doctor, soccer player, and even a pet.
+It often appears on Vineyard Vines merchandise in different roles: as a teacher, lifeguard, doctor, soccer player, and even a pet.
 The main emblem, with the pink whale symbolizing the island’s way of life, is full of carefree relaxation.

 Font and Colors